Autopsy shows Sonya Massey was killed by a gunshot under her eye

 “For her to go to the bathroom, she has to be on FaceTime with me,” Massey said.
 “For her to get a drink of water she has to call us before she gets into her bed.
 No, this is the hardest thing that we have ever been through as a Massey.
 It just breaks my heart that our family has to go through this.”

 Grayson has since been fired from the Sangamon County Sheriff’s Department, and has been arrested on three counts of first degree murder.
-He is being held in jail until trial.
-A date for that trial is scheduled to be set on August 26.
+He is being held in jail until trial, which will be set on August 26th.

+On Friday evening in Chicago, about a dozen people gathered in the South Shore neighborhood to protest Massey’s death.
+Chants of “Say her name” and “Sonya Massey” rung out across 71st Street near Bennett Avenue.

+Wiping away tears, Gloria Pinex said Massey’s killing brought back painful memories of her son Darius Pinex’s 2011 death at the hands of Chicago police.